-a Principal Investigator at the Lunenfeld, Dr. Isabella Caniggia is a
+a Senior Investigator, Dr. Isabella Caniggia is a leading

-the cause is unknown.
-This common disease can lead to blindness,
+unknown.
+This common disease can lead to blindness, epilepsy, deafness

-epilepsy, deafness and cerebral palsy in newborns, and to hypertension,
+and cerebral palsy in newborns, and to hypertension, cardiac problems

 Dr. Caniggia and her team have made